kannanshan/SqlCache/README.md

 curl -X POST http://127.0.0.1:8081/SqlCache/set/ -H 'content-type: application/json' -d '{"cricket": "sachin"}'

 curl -X GET http://localhost:8080/SqlCache/get/cricket -H 'content-type: application/json'

+Possible Improvements:

+1 .
+SCache uses Mysql has the underlying data store.
+As concurrency,faster retrieval and partitions are handled in MySql by default it was easy for development but we can define our own storage using files to make it faster.

+2 .
+SCache uses HTTP protocol for communication between nodes in the cluster.
+HTTP protocol adds additional overhead during transmission. it can be improved by defining our own custom protocol or via socket.

+3 .
+We can define any Service discovery servers like zookeeper for Node discovery.

 Due to time constraint not able to complete the Integration test scripts and thought of creating a docker file which would have made the installation easier but not able to complete the above two because of the time constraints.